School Science Lessons

 Asiaticoside

-Asiaticoside, C48H78O19, oleanane-type triterpene glycoside, O-glucose-glucose-rhamnose, madecassol, fine white and odourless, toxic to birds, antiinflammatory, antifertility, antibiotic, tumour growth inhibitor, carcinogenic in animals, powder.
+Asiaticoside, C48H78O19, oleanane-type triterpene glycoside, O-glucose-glucose-rhamnose, madecassol, fine white and odourless, toxic to birds, antiinflammatory,

-It is used for wound healing tissue repair in "Madecassol"healing ointment, and antidepressant.
+It is used for wound healing tissue repair in "Madecassol" healing ointment, and antidepressant.

 See diagram: Asiaticoside compound.